knpuniversity/rest/knpu/project-routing.rst

 URI, and we use a request header to tell the server whether we want the resource in HTML, JSON or some other representation.

-But REST has a lot of rules, and yea, we're going to break some.
+But REST has a lot of rules, unlike Codebattles which has just one.
+And yea, we're going to break some.
 I'll show you the "right" way later, and you can decide which you like better.
 Plenty of successful APIs bend this rule.

 Basic Routing
 ~~~~~~~~~~~~~